School of Medicine

 Her honors include an NIH Director's New Innovator Award, the ISPOR Bernie J. O'Brien New Investigator Award, and Mid-Career Awards from the American Statistical Association?s Health Policy Statistics Section and Penn-Rutgers Center for Causal Inference.
 Dr. Rose was also named a Fellow of the American Statistical Association in 2020.
 Her research has been featured in The New York Times, USA Today, and The Boston Globe.
 In 2011, Dr. Rose coauthored the first book on machine learning for causal inference, with a sequel text released in 2018.

 Dr. Rose comes from a low-income background and is committed to increasing diversity in the mathematical and health sciences.
 She has been a faculty mentor in the Math Alliance?s Facilitated Graduate Applications Program and summer research programs for undergraduate students from underrepresented backgrounds, among other initiatives.

 Bio Joshua Salomon is a Professor of Medicine and a core faculty member in the Center for Health Policy and the Center for Primary Care and Outcomes Research.
-His research focuses on priority-setting in global health, within three main substantive areas: (1) measurement and valuation of health outcomes; (2) modeling patterns and trends in major causes of global mortality and disease burden; and (3) evaluation of health interventions and policies.
+His research focuses on public health policy and priority-setting, within three main substantive areas: (1) modeling patterns and trends in major causes of global mortality and disease burden; (2) evaluation of health interventions and policies; and (3) measurement and valuation of health outcomes.